 Kay Zetlmaier is the embodiment of passion.
 She is an adventurer, explorer and lover of nature.
 And she is zealous and responsive to the world around her, as portrayed in her paintings.

-Today, Kay splits her time between painting along the California Coast and traveling to the world's most scenic places to seek out new experiences and inspirations in her work.
 Trips abroad to Europe, Canada, Mexico, Turkey and Greece, greatly add to her cache of information and artistic knowledge.
 Whether combing ruins of Pompeii, absorbing the French countryside, climbing windmills, or observing glaciers, Kay’s personal adventures, home or abroad are represented in her beautiful work.

 Kay recently retired after thirty years of passing on her knowledge and enthusiasm for art and art history to high school students in Ventura County.
 “Teaching is my vehicle for advocating the importance of art in the lives of our future."
 Now she is teaching adults in her studio.
 Other "hats" Kay wears are: Co-curator for D.A.Davidson & Co.
 Gallery of professional artists and annual youth art show; volunteer for artist in the classroom, Somis Elementary; past founding director for Ventura’s Plein Air Invitational.

 Kay lives in Ventura, CA. Being an artist runs in the family.
 Her son Randy, (www.randymartinez.art) has created official art for Star Wars, Marvel, Jurassic Park, Aliens, Harry Potter, Lord of the Rings, the San Francisco Giants and more.